aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 }
 ```

-We define a function that given a URL returns the corresponding origin:
+We define a function that, given a URL, returns the corresponding origin:

 ```alloy
 fun origin[u: Url] : Origin {